 - Verify that your mobile phone or PC has a working internet connection.
 You can also try using another phone or device to connect to the camera.

-Ensuring a stable power supply and strong Wi-Fi coverage at the installation site is key to the proper functioning of the Reolink Duo Floodlight WiFi (Hardwired) camera.
+Ensuring a stable power supply and strong Wi-Fi coverage at the installation site is key to the proper functioning of the Reolink AC-powered cameras.
 Following the setup and installation suggestions above will help you get the best performance from your device.

-If the connection issue persists after following all the steps, please click the link Submit a request below to contact Reolink Support.
+If the connection concern persists after following all the steps, please click the link Submit a request below to contact Reolink Support.